Save The Date

 USA

-Chairman of the Global NASH/MASH Council, Washington DC, USAProfessor and Chairman of Beatty Liver and Obesity Research, Inova Health System, Falls Church, VA, USA
+Chairman of the Global NASH/MASH Council, Washington DC, USA Professor and Chairman of Beatty Liver and Obesity Research, Inova Health System, Falls Church, VA, USA

 With the scientific support of